WooCommerce Web Design

 Prerequisites for WooCommerce

 - A WordPress website – WooCommerce is, first and foremost, software (aka. a Plugin) developed for WordPress.
-Check out our articles on Why WordPress? and Why we Love WordPress Web Design for more information about the platform.
+Check out our article Why we Love WordPress Web Design for more information about the platform.

 - Payment Gateway – Ideally set up under your business name, you’ll need a verified account through at least one of the following: PayPal, Stripe and Square.